mezcel/rosary.net/README.md

 Notice!
 This is not a Git Project, enclosed are just coppies of my code

-# Version 3: jQuery Rosary
+# Version 3: jQuery Mobile Rosary
 ### just a basic rosary

 # Version 2: Windows.NET Community Rosary Prayer Group